AllenZ05/AllenZ05/README.md

 I have done a few projects recently, including:
 - A movie project using Vue, JS, HTML/CSS, Axios, and Postman, integrating data from the TMDB API.
 - Python games using Pygame and Python
+- Minesweeper game using C++
 - A Fall Detection Device for the elderly, using a STM32, C/C++, an Accelerometer, and a GSM Module

+And well, of course, most of my time is spent doing school work

 ## What's next?
 And I am currently working on a Wildlife and Plant Detector, which will use Python, CVAT, PyTorch, Vite.js, React.js, TypeScript, HTML/CSS, and React Native <br>